isomerpages/moe-marisstellahigh/_admission/Direct School Admission (DSA)/FAQs.md

 Answer: No, you will not be given an option to choose SAP Schools as the application portal will filter off these option for your child to choose.

-17.&nbsp; &nbsp;<u>Must my son take Higher Chinese while in the school?</u>

-Answer: At Secondary 1, all of our students are offered the chance to take Higher Chinese.
-While the school offers the option to do so, it is not compulsory and a student may indicate his preference for taking either Higher Chinese or Chinese.